FraPCA/Antinomia/README.md

 This site makes it possible to compute the available space, the modes that must be used, and any VRAM conflicts that may occur: --> https://mtheall.com/banks.html

 Jaeden Amero's guide on programming Nintendo DS homebrew software with the libnds library is an essential resource: --> https://www.patater.com/files/projects/manual/manual.html

+NO$GBA is the emulator I used to to play, record and debug the intro, the fact that it has support for logging messages in the source code was very useful: --> https://problemkaputt.de/gba.htm

 # Licence

 Please refer to the file `COPYRIGHTS.md`.